Defending Your Thesis or Dissertation

 Exams Required for Ph.D.
 Degree Defense

 The B exam is an oral defense of your thesis or dissertation.
-This exam can be taken after completing all degree requirements, but not earlier than one month before completing the minimum registered semester requirements.
+This exam can be taken after completing all degree requirements, but not earlier than one month before completing the minimum number of enrolled semesters.
 At least two semesters of successful registration must be completed between the passing of the A exam and the scheduling of the B exam.